 Suction — it’s what makes a vacuum, well, suck things up.
 Suction is the most important factor in a vacuum’s performance, especially when using the hose.
 A better performing motor will provide better performance at the end of the hose.

 Central Vacuum Motors: Which to Choose?

 Flow-thru, tangential bypass and peripheral bypass are the three types of vacuum motors on the market today.
 This guide will help you decide which type of motor is right for you.

 Good:While a flow-thru motor is the most affordable, it also has the least amount of longevity since it operates without a dedicated fan to cool the motor.
 Flow-thru motors can be good, but they are really the least desirable option.

 Better:A better option is buying a vacuum with a peripheral by-pass motor.
 Peripheral bypass motors feature a dedicated fan which cools the motor and armature, helping extend the life of the motor.

 Best:The best option is to buy a vacuum with a tangential bypass motor.
 The largest and most powerful type of motor, tangential bypass motors feature a clean air intake and can get rid of all the dirt and allergens in your home.
 These motors are also quieter as they can operate at a lower RPM than peripheral and flow-thru varieties.

 With the myriad of information available, performance specifications, marketing tactics and misinformation, it is little wonder central vacuums and vacuum cleaners in general are still misunderstood.

 We hope these tips can help you navigate the vacuum world a little easier.
-And, if you have any questions, please feel free to call or visit Oshawa Vacuum.
+And, if you have any questions, please feel free to call or visit #1 Vacuum Cleaner.

 Central, cylinder and bag-style vacuums should all be emptied when they reach about 75% capacity.
 When you go over this threshold, you will begin to notice less performance and push your vacuum more than is necessary.